MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**

-- Rights Management templates for your tenant are displayed in the **Azure Information Protection - Global policy** blade, in the **Protection templates** section.
+- Rights Management templates for your tenant are displayed in the **Azure Information Protection - All - cross policy view** blade, in the **Protection templates** section.
 No labels are displayed.
 You also see configuration settings that are specific to classification and labeling, but these settings either have no effect on your templates or cannot be configured.

 ## Default templates